espressif/idf-eclipse-plugin/README.md

 <a name="ConfigureLaunchTerminal"></a>
 # Viewing Serial Output
 To see the serial output in Eclipse, we need to configure the `ESP-IDF Serial Monitor` to connect to the serial port.
+This is integrated with the `IDF Monitor`.
+Please check more details <a href="https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/tools/idf-monitor.html#idf-monitor">here</a>.

 * Click on the `Open a Terminal` icon from the toolbar
 * Choose `ESP-IDF Serial Monitor` from the terminal drop-down
-* Select `Serial Port` for your board if it's not detected.
-Baud Rate and Serial Port settings are auto-configured by default.
+* Select `Serial Port` for your board if it's not detected
+* Configure serial monitor filter options for output filtering
 * Click on `OK` to launch the terminal, which will listen to the USB port

 ![](docs/images/10_serial_terminal.png)